 The governing documents of the association will state what the voluntary HOA can and cannot do, including whether they can raise or enforce assessments.
 If non-raiseable or un-enforceable assessments become an issue for your community (which it likely will, because an association needs money in order to meet all of their obligations). the community can vote to amend the governing documents.
 While you may receive some pushback from residents about making changes to the assessments, residents will likely come around so long as there are certain restrictions, or limits, in place in terms of the assessments.
 It will also be helpful to show residents what more the HOA is going to be able to offer, or follow through on, with the increased assessments.

 What Do You Lose Out on with a Voluntary HOA?

 Homeowners who choose not to participate in a voluntary HOA may lose out on events or community help that is sponsored by the association, resulting in a decreased sense of community within the neighborhood.
-Homeowners who choose not to participate may also lose the benefit of higher property values and the visual appeal that comes with mandatory HOA supervision and regulation.
-While one house in the neighborhood may follow HOA guidelines, their neighbor may opt-out and have a messy, unkempt yard, or let parts of their house fall into disrepair.
+Homeowners who choose not to participate may also lose the benefit of higher property values and the visual appeal that comes with a mandatory HOA supervision and regulation.
+While one house in the neighborhood may follow HOA guidelines, their neighbor may opt out and have a messy, unkempt yard, or let parts of their house fall into disrepair.
 In a voluntary HOA, it is likely that there won’t be uniformity throughout the neighborhood.

 Related: 7 Tips to Avoid HOA Embezzlement.